webcrank/webcrank.scala/README.md

 There are not too many rules for the code.
 Just keep it neat and tidy, and don't be upset if someone sweeps in after you to do re-organisation.

-Some basic rules that are nice to follow, but always remember good (read as: verifiably correct) code is more important then the rules:
+For those that want some guidance here are some obvious rules (but always remember good, read as: verifiably correct, code is more important then the rules):
  * Types are good.
  * Tidy is good.
  * Duplication is bad.